-The Home Office, the UK government department responsible for immigration, selected just four British universities - Bath, Cambridge, Imperial and Oxford - to take part in the pilot scheme, originally intended to run for two years.
+The Home Office, the UK government department responsible for immigration, chose a select group of British universities to take part in the pilot scheme, originally intended to run for two years.

 It has now been confirmed that it will continue to run for the University of Bath for a third consecutive year and will therefore benefit all our students applying for a visa to study master's courses lasting up to 13 months and starting in 2018.

 - while students are still required to meet the Tier 4 Immigration Rules, the need to supply certain supporting documents with the Tier 4 visa application has been removed, making the process more streamlined.

 - students will be granted six months' additional leave, rather than the usual four months, to remain in the UK after completing their studies.